jakobwiens7/scrollage-js/readme.md

 ### `direction`

 Controls whether scrolling is considered `vertical` or `horizontal`.
 Default: `'vertical'`.

 ### `breakpoints`

 An array of three numeric values to define responsive breakpoints, e.g. `[640, 980, 1280]`.
 Default: `[781, 1024, 1366]`.

 ### `source`

 The element that serves as the scroll container.
 Default: `documentElement`.

 ### `triggers`

 Triggers allow you to add or remove CSS classes when a specific scroll position is reached.
 This is useful for applying effects, styling changes, or triggering external behaviors.
 Default: `[]`

     triggers: [
         {
+            scope: "#intro",
-            range: "#intro",                // Optional: The element/selector string, that defines the trigger range.
-Defaults to the source or `documentElement`.
+            // Optional: The element/selector string, that defines the scroll-timeline scope.
+            // Defaults to the scroll-container `source` or `documentElement`.

-            position: 100 | "250px",        // Optional: The position relative to the range element at which to trigger (number in percentage or string with `%`, `px`, `vh`, `vw`).
+            position: 100 | "250px",
+            // Optional: The position relative to the range element at which to trigger
+            // (number in percentage or string with `%`, `px`, `vh`, `vw`).
 Defaults to `0`.

+            class: "has-triggered-intro",
-            class: "has-triggered-intro",   // The class, thats being added to the target element on trigger.
+            // The class, thats being added to the target element on trigger.

+            target: "#class-target"
-            target: "#class-target"         // Optional: The element/selector target, to which the class is added.
-Use `_self` to target the range element itself.
+            // Optional: The element/selector target, to which the class is added.
+            // Use `_self` to target the range element itself.
 Defaults to the source or `documentElement`.
         }
     ]